diaryofdiscoveries/clean-css/README.md

 As a user,
-So that I can keep my page speeds as fast as possible, I want to receive a list of all unused CSS selectors, so I can identify what Sass files I could delete.
+So that I can keep my page speeds as fast as possible, I want to receive a list of all unused CSS selectors, so I can identify what Sass files I could safely delete.
 ```